Level Up: Defining and Exploiting Transitional Problems for Curriculum Learning: Intra-Model Transitional Problems: Chess

-\xhdr{Chess Domain} We train models on game-positions ($\mathcal{D}^{pos}$) and evaluate on chess puzzles ($\mathcal{D}^{puz}$)---a structurally similar setting but with differing search characteristics.
-As shown in Figure~\ref{fig:chess_transfer}, the Level-Up curriculum achieves 35.5\% accuracy, outperforming both IID and Level-Down on transitional data as well as the baselines that use external difficulty measures.
+\xhdr{2.
+Transfer from general positions to chess puzzles} To simulate human improvement on puzzle-solving from general game play, we train models on game-positions ($\mathcal{D}^{pos}$) and evaluate on chess puzzles ($\mathcal{D}^{puz}$)---a structurally similar setting but with differing search characteristics.
+As shown in Figure~\ref{fig:chess_transfer}, {\levelup} achieves 35.5\% accuracy, outperforming both {\random} and {\leveldown} on transitional data as well as the baselines that use external difficulty measures.
 This demonstrates that transitional problems generalize beyond specific datasets in similarly-structured domains, indicating robustness to distribution shift.